sst/guide/README.md

 ------------------------------------------------------------------------------------

-The [Serverless Stack Guide](https://serverless-stack.com/guide.html) is a comprehensive open source tutorial for building and deploying full-stack apps using Serverless and React on AWS.
+The [SST Guide](https://serverless-stack.com/guide.html) is a comprehensive open source tutorial for building and deploying full-stack apps using Serverless and React on AWS.

 We are going to create a [note taking app](https://demo.serverless-stack.com) from scratch using React.js, AWS Lambda, API Gateway, DynamoDB, and Cognito.